usnistgov/scapval/README.md

 SCAPVal utilizes Apache Maven to build and has the following dependencies:
 - gov.nist.secauto.oss-maven - https://github.com/usnistgov/oss-maven
 - NIST Decima Framework - https://github.com/usnistgov/decima
+- create-file-list-mojo - included in this repository /create-file-list-mojo
 - scap-schematron-rules - included in this repository /scap-schematron-rules
 - Apache Commons Codec - available via Maven Central
 - junit - available via Maven Central
 - mitre-cpe - currently not available in Maven Central

-Once all the above decencies have been acquired and installed in your local maven repository.
+Once all the above dependencies have been acquired and installed in your local maven repository.

 `mvn clean install package`